ajith-anonymous/MacroMate/README.md

 🥦 MacroMate

-A simple and clean web app to track daily nutrition — calories, protein, carbs, and fats.
+A simple, responsive , dynamic and clean web app to track daily nutrition — calories, protein, carbs, and fats.
 Perfect for fitness lovers and gym enthusiasts.

 ✨ Features